mui/material-ui/docs/data/base/getting-started/usage/usage.md

 ```

 :::warning
-Note: However, if both `componentsProps.root` and additional props are specified with same properties but different values, the `componentsProps.root` props will take precedence.
+However, if both `componentsProps.root` and additional props are specified with both having same properties but different values, the `componentsProps.root` props will take precedence.
 :::

 ## Components vs. hooks